websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/setting-the-order-of-elements-in-a-fragment.md

 Starting with Liferay DXP 7.4, the Slider and Tab Fragments show their elements in order.
 Additionally, Liferay DXP 7.4 includes the new `data-lfr-priority` HTML attribute to set the order of elements in a Fragment.
 Elements with a lower `data-lfr-priority` value have precedence in the Selection list, independently of their order in the HTML code.

-## Customize the Order of Elements in the Slider Fragment
+## Customizing the Order of Elements in the Slider Fragment

 1. Go to *Site Administration* &rarr; *Design* &rarr; *Fragments*.